 Salvage Title Designations

-State laws ultimately dictate if a vehicle is given a salvage title designation.
-For example, some states will designate a vehicle as salvaged based on the extent of damage a vehicle has sustained.
-For example, in Louisiana, damage to a vehicle must equal or exceed 75 percent of the vehicle’s retail value for it to be designated as a salvaged.
+Whether a car gets a salvage title will depend on state laws.
+For example, some states will designate a car as salvage based on the extent of the damage it has sustained.
+For instance, in Louisiana damage to a car must equal or exceed 75 percent of the car’s retail value.

-Other states, such as Florida, tie the salvage title designation to whether an insurance company has been declared a total loss.
-The percentage of the value of the damage required by these states for a total loss classification range from 50 percent to 95 percent of the car’s value.
+Other states, such as Florida, tie the salvage cars designation to whether an insurance company declares it a total loss.
+The percentage of the value of the damage required by these states for a total loss classification varies.
+This range can be from 50 percent to 95 percent of the car’s value.

-Some states provide a more detailed designation whereby the title indicates whether the vehicle is “rebuildable” or “not rebuildable”.
-Other states “brand” or “notate” the vehicle’s title of the estimate of damages exceeds a certain percentage of the vehicle’s value.
-Other states have no guidelines for issuing salvage titles.
+Also, there are several types of total-loss declarations.
+Some states use a “junk,” “scrap” or “dismantled” designation that prevents the most heavily damaged cars from being rebuilt.
+Some states provide a more detailed designation, where the title indicates whether the car is “rebuildable” or “not rebuildable.”
+Other states “brand” or “notate” the title if the estimate of damages exceeds a certain percentage of the value.
+Other states have no specific guidelines for issuing salvage titles.

 Rebuilt Title Designations

-The main takeaway here is to consider the legal environment in which you will be registering and selling a vehicle.
-If possible, choosing to buy, register or sell in a state with laws favorable to vehicles with salvaged titles can reduce some of the risks of buying salvaged vehicles at auction.
+The main takeaway here is that before you buy auction salvage cars, you need to consider local laws.
+Not just for sale, but for repairing, registering and reselling it.
+If possible, choosing to buy, register or sell in a state with laws favorable to salvage cars can reduce some costs.

 - How You Can Buy a Salvage Car in an Online Dealer Auction and Save Big Bucks

 - What Is a Salvage Car Title?